List of animals with humps

 This is a list of animals that have a naturally occurring hump or humps as a part of their anatomy.

-Humps may evolve, as a store of fat, as a heat control mechanism, as a development of muscular strength, as a form of display to other animals or be apparent as a consequence of some behaviour such as the diving of whales.
+Humps may evolve as a store of fat, a heat control mechanism, a development of muscular strength, or a form of display to other animals.
+It may also be a consequence of some behaviour, such as the diving of whales.
 Enlarged humps have also been selected for by some animal breeders for aesthetic or religious reasons.